KxSystems/docs/docs/basics/listening-port.md

 q)\p 0
 ```

-By default, kdb+ wont listen to a port unless a port is specified.
+By default, kdb+ won't listen to a port unless a port is specified.

 ## Load balancing